mazzz1y/majmun/docs/config/proxy.md

    result to that TV.
 By default it just repackages the video without re-encoding (often called "remuxing"), which is cheap.

-[Generated channels](channels.md) replace step 1 with the [**playout**](proxy/playout.md) command, which produces a continuous stream from your local media files instead of fetching an upstream.
+[Generated channels](channels.md) replace step 1 with the [**playout**](playout.md) command, which produces a continuous stream from your local media files instead of fetching an upstream.
+Playout is configured in its own top-level [`playout`](playout.md) block, not under `proxy`.
 When anything goes wrong — upstream down, limit reached, expired link — an [**error**](proxy/error.md) command generates a short video telling the viewer what happened.

 !!! warning "Shared transcodes: first viewer wins"

-    Because segmenter and playout processes are shared, they start with the proxy config of whichever viewer requests the stream first — everyone else joins that stream as-is.
-In practice: **per-client `segmenter`/ `playout` overrides don't isolate clients.** Keep command differences at the global or playlist level.
+    Because segmenter and playout processes are shared, they start with the config of whichever viewer requests the stream first — everyone else joins that stream as-is.
+In practice: **per-client `segmenter` overrides don't isolate clients.** Keep command differences at the global or playlist level.
+(Playout has no per-client level at all — see [Playout](playout.md).)

 ## Configuration Levels